surveyjs/survey-creator/docs/theme-editor.md

 }
 ```

 To load a theme JSON object into Theme Editor, assign the object to Survey Creator's [`theme`](https://surveyjs.io/survey-creator/documentation/api-reference/survey-creator#theme) property.
-The following code takes a theme JSON object from the `localStorage`:
+The following code takes a theme JSON object from `localStorage`:

 ```js